 The 1973 film American Graffiti celebrated the street-rod scene and encouraged nostalgia hot rodding.
 When custom cars faded, their creators built wild creations for Hollywood.
 Hot rodders influenced sports cars—think Carroll Shelby and his Cobras—and provided countless Indianapolis and Championship Car mechanics and drivers, including Phil Hill, Phil Remington and Dan Gurney.
 What started as a pack of thrill-seekers, racing one another in home-built old cars, exploded into a multi-billion-dollar industry.

-Looking back to mid-century, here are just a few of the many speed-minded men and women who legitimized and grew hot rodding from packs of street-racing hoodlums to a billion-dollar bonanza.
+Looking back to the mid-century, here are just a few of the many speed-minded men and women who legitimized and grew hot-rodding from packs of street-racing hoodlums to a billion-dollar bonanza.

 WATCH: Full Episodes of The Cars That Built the World online now.

 Bill Burke typifies the all-American ingenuity that powered all the hot-rod pioneers.
 He’d raced at the dry lakes before the war, in a hopped-up Ford roadster.
 Serving in the South Pacific in a high-speed PT boat squadron, he fantasized about going even faster when hostilities ceased—but he knew a square-rigged Ford roadster had its aerodynamic limitations.

 Read More: Beauty in the Beast: Which Classic Muscle Cars Are Most Iconic?